apache/gravitino/docs/trino-connector/catalog-mysql.md

 ## Create table

-At present, the Apache Gravitino connector only supports basic MySQL table creation statements, which involve fields, null allowances, and comments.
+At present, the Apache Gravitino Trino connector only supports basic MySQL table creation statements, which involve fields, null allowances, and comments.
 However, it does not support advanced features like primary keys, indexes, default values, and auto-increment.

-The Gravitino connector does not support `CREATE TABLE AS SELECT`.
+The Gravitino Trino connector does not support `CREATE TABLE AS SELECT`.

 ## Alter table